 What Needs To Be Included in a Basic Ethics and Compliance Program

-The seven steps of the Sentencing Guidelines are far from obsolete.
+The seven steps of the Federal Sentencing Guidelines are far from obsolete.
 To review, they are:

 Organization establishes standards and procedures to prevent and detect criminal conduct